 (4) A school district that has been selected to participate in the consortium is not required to reapply for participation.
 A school district may discontinue participation by indicating in writing to the commissioner its desire to discontinue participation.

 (5) The commissioner may replace a consortium participant at the commissioner's discretion.

 (d) Criteria and methodology for selecting participants in the consortium.

 (1) Applications will be selected based on quality of the application and the extent to which the district's participation ensures representation in the following categories in compliance with the TEC, §7.0561(c).

 (A) Type.
-Using definitions of type as set forth in the TEA's District Type Data for 2009-10, the commissioner shall select at least one district in each of the following categories:
+Using the most recent available definitions of type as set forth in the TEA's District Type Data, the commissioner shall select at least one district in each of the following categories:

 (i) urban, as represented by categories titled Major Urban and Other Central City;